clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 .. note::

-   Instead of using Arrikto's configuration manifest as shown  in the preceeding example, you should use the manifest provided by `Istio`_, for this example, as Seldon deployments depend on it.
+   Instead of using Arrikto's configuration manifest as shown  in the preceding example, you should use the manifest provided by `Istio`_, for this example, as Seldon deployments depend on it.

 #.
 Install deployment tools